 (1) Subject to division (A)(2) of this section, there is no privilege, except the privileges arising from the attorney-client relationship, as to communications or records that are relevant to the physical, mental, or emotional condition of the claimant or victim in a proceeding under sections 2743.51 to 2743.72 of the Revised Code in which that condition is an element.

-(B) If the mental, physical, or emotional condition of a victim or claimant is material to a claim for an award of reparations, the attorney general, a panel of commissioners, or a judge of the court of claims may order the victim or claimant to submit to a mental or physical examination and may order an autopsy of a deceased victim.
+(B) If the mental, physical, or emotional condition of a victim or claimant is material to a claim for an award of reparations, the attorney general or the court of claims may order the victim or claimant to submit to a mental or physical examination and may order an autopsy of a deceased victim.
 The order may be made for good cause shown and upon notice to the person to be examined and to the claimant.
 The order shall specify the time, place, manner, conditions, and scope of the examination or autopsy and the person by whom it is to be made.
 In the case of a mental examination, the person specified may be a physician or psychologist.
 In the case of a physical examination, the person specified may be a physician, a physician assistant, a clinical nurse specialist, a certified nurse practitioner, or a certified nurse-midwife.
 In the case of an autopsy, the person specified must be a physician.
 The order shall require the person who performs the examination or autopsy to file with the attorney general a detailed written report of the examination or autopsy.
 The report shall set out the findings, including the results of all tests made, diagnoses, prognoses, and other conclusions and reports of earlier examinations of the same conditions.

 (C) On request of the person examined, the attorney general shall furnish the person a copy of the report.
 If the victim is deceased, the attorney general, on request, shall furnish the claimant a copy of the report.